all in one place

 Visits to our school are welcome and may be arranged by contacting the school office.

-Important information from the School Admissions Team at Dorset County Council if your child is due to start school or Transfer School by age in September 2016.
+Important information from the School Admissions Team at Dorset Council if your child is due to start school or Transfer School by age in September.

-Our Ofsted Inspection took place over 5th and 6th April 2017 and the full report can be found by clicking on the ‘Ofsted Report’ button below.
+Our Ofsted monitoring visit took place over 4th and 5th July 2018 and the full report can be found by clicking on the ‘Ofsted Report’ button below.